sammarland-rh/telegram-bot/README.md

 npm run dev
 ```
 ### Production
-The simplest way to run this is via `node index.js`.
+The simplest way to run this is via `DEBUG=telegram-bot:error node index.js`.